joefitzgerald/packer-windows/README.md

 These boxes use WinRM.
 There is no OpenSSH installed.

-### (Experimental) Hyper-V Support
+### Hyper-V Support
-If you are running Windows 10 Insider Preview, then you can also use these packerfiles to build a Hyper-V virtual machine:
+If you are running Windows 10, then you can also use these packerfiles to build a Hyper-V virtual machine:

 This requires @taliesens [fork of Packer](https://github.com/mitchellh/packer/pull/2576) with Hyper-V support.
 The linked PR also has binaries available ex: https://dl.bintray.com/taliesins/Packer/Packer.1.0.0.104-HyperV.nupkg